tlienart/Franklin.jl/docs/src/man/syntax.md

 * how to [insert code](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting),
 * how to [insert tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables).

-One key difference with Git Flavored Markdown (GFM) is that inline HTML _should not be used_ (see the section on injecting HTML below).
+One key difference with Git Flavored Markdown (GFM) is that inline HTML _should not be used_ unless fenced with `~~~` (see the [section on injecting HTML](#Using-raw-HTML-1) below).

+### General

+While you should expect JuDoc to support core [Common Mark](https://commonmark.org/) syntax, there are a few particularities you should be aware of since the markdown parser implemented in JuDoc is the Julia Markdown parser (`Markdown.parse`) from stdlib coupled with a bunch of additions.

+!!! note

+    If there is something not mentioned here that you expected to work according to Common Mark but it doesn't, please open an issue in the JuDoc repository.

+#### Symbols

+Outside code environments, there are a few quirks in dealing with symbols:

+* to introduce a dollar sign, you _must_ escape it with a backslash: `\$` as it is otherwise used to open and close inline math blocks,
+* you can use HTML entities without issues like `&rarr;` for "→" or in fact `&#36;` for "\$",
+* to introduce a backslash, you can just use `\`, a _double backslash_ `\\` can be used to signify a _line break_ in text,

 ### Maths